-- 84. Funding from the Adaptation Fund for this project will be used to increase community resilience at the village level, especially those who are members of forest farmer groups, regarding the impacts of climate change that can occur and affect people's daily lives. - 85.
-In Project Component 1, it is projected that no planning process will occur without funding from Adaptation Fund.
+7286, In Project Component 1, it is projected that no planning process will occur without funding from Adaptation Fund.
 There will be no updated plan document for increasing resilience at the district level.
 There will be no resources mobilized for capacity building of key stakeholders and strengthening collaborative work between local governments and business actors, community groups, CSOs, academics and other related stakeholders.
 Along with funding for Project Component 1, which will focus on several villages upstream and downstream of Cimandiri Watershed in Sukabumi Regency.
-Funding from AF in Project Component 1 will be used for activities that produce climate change adaptation action plans specific to Sukabumi Regency.
-The process starts with collaborative action research, followed by increasing the parties' capacity, preparing academic papers based on research results, and finally encouraging the formation of economic and adaptation groups. - 86.
+Funding from AF in Project Component 1, which will collaborative adaptation action plans specific to Sukabumi Regency.
+The process starts with collaborative action research, followed by increasing the parties' capacity, preparing academic papers based on research results, and finally encouraging the formation of economic and adaptation groups.

+7387.
 In Project Component 2, without funding from Adaptation Fund and output from Project Component 1, it is projected that forest and land management with community involvement will run as "business as usual".
 Threats from human activities (anthropogenic) and the impact of climate change will continue to occur with increasing trends in resource losses, yield reduction, crop failure due, pasture losses, and water and food insecurity.
-Initiating watershed-based ecosystem management in the Cimandiri watershed through collaborative action with the community will increase community resilience to climate change and economic welfare. - 87.
-In Project Component 3, without funding from AF, Preparing the RAD API and Information System related to climate change in the Sukabumi Regency will still not run.
-Funding for the Adaptation Fund will accelerate the processes of preparing both the RAD API Sukabumi Regency and Information System through collaborative multi-stakeholder development and active participation of key beneficiaries.
+Initiating watershedbased ecosystem management in the Cimandiri watershed through collaborative action with the community will increase community resilience to climate change and economic welfare.

+7488, In Project Component 3, without funding from AF, Preparing the RAD API and Information System related to climate change in the Sukabumi Regency will still not run.
+Funding for the Adaptation Fund will accelerate the processes of preparing both the RAD API Sukabumi Regency and Information System through collaborative multi-stakeholder development and active participation of key beneficiaries,